microsoft/fluentui-blazor/README.md

 ```

 ### Usage
-In your Program.cs file you need to add the following after the `builder.Services.AddFluentUIComponents(...);` lines:
+In your `Program.cs` file, you need to add the following after the `builder.Services.AddFluentUIComponents(...);` lines:
 ```csharp
 builder.Services.AddDataGridEntityFrameworkAdapter();
 ```